-If you have other questions, just give us a call at 888-688-1885 or email email@example.com.
+If you have questions, contact us at 888-688-1885 (toll-free), 906-813-4035 (text or call), or email email@example.com.

 First-year students are encouraged to apply in the fall of your senior year.
 Transfer students should apply at least 30 days before the start of the semester you intend to enroll.

 You are encouraged to submit your application for admission by January 15.
 Applications are still accepted after this date.